-- Join or renew your membership with IABA, so we can have an updated list of the resources available to us (click here to join, and here to renew).
+- Join or renew your membership with IABA (click here to join, and here to renew);

-- Continue to call and write your local and federal representatives.
+- Continue to engage the community, and call/write your local, state, and federal representatives; and

-- Continue to share this information with your friends, families, and professional networks
+- Continue to share this statement and related information with your friends, families, and professional networks, to keep them engaged.

 Tracking Entry/Denial of Entry to the U.S. Intake Form

 The Iranian American Bar Association, DC Chapter is collecting Entry/ Denial of Entry information of the Refugees and other Immigrant and Non-Immigrant individuals affected by the Executive Order “Protecting the Nation From Foreign Terrorist Entry Into the United States” signed by Donald J. Trump on January 27, 2017.
 The purpose of this database is to provide assistance to the individuals who may be targeted, and also to use for future legal actions.

 Please use the link to access the form.

 Become part of one of the most important Iranian- American organizations.
 Join IABA!